jessecookedesign/100-days-of-code/log.md

 **Today's Progress**: Finished a few more lessons on freeCodeCamp

 **Thoughts:** I'm getting into more complex things but they're making sense—just takes a little longer to get the hang of.

+### Day 011: May 23, 2019

+**Today's Progress**: Finished a few more lessons on freeCodeCamp

+**Thoughts:** JS is coming a lot easier now.
+I'm picking up more complex things a little faster and the basics are sticking with me.